 To transfer between the KTM Komuter and the LRT network, these are the stations accommodate easy transfer within short walking distance.

-To transfer between the KTM Komuter and the MRT Sungai Buloh – Kajang Line, these are the stations accommodate easy transfer within short walking distance.
+To transfer between the KTM Komuter and the MRT Kajang Line, these are the KTM stations that accommodate easy transfer to MRT station within short walking distance.

 Overview of KTM Komuter’s stations

 The KTM Komuter is the first electrified commuter train service in Malaysia.
 Its train network covers more than 270km length of rail tracks and connects 57 stations to provide passengers a convenient local rail service connectivity throughout Kuala Lumpur and surrounding areas of the Klang Valley.

 The KTM Komuter network consists of the Tanjung Malim - Port Klang Line and Batu Caves - Tampin / Pulau Sebang Line, plus the new Skypark Link introduced in 2018.If you are on the KTM Komuter, you can:

 - Switch to Ampang / Sri Petaling Line LRT